Brilliantcrank/airbag-industries/content/post/more-than-rhyming-and-roses-consuming-poetry-to-set-us-up-for-success.md

 The more you know, _right?_

-This morning I happened to upon all of this while researching some topics related to leadership, and I have to say I’m happier for it.
+This morning I happened upon all of this while researching some topics related to leadership, and I have to say I’m happier for it.
 I had no idea of the power this type of prose provides, but given the outcomes now, I want to incorporate it into my life and into my work.

 I’ll leave you with a poem I came across this morning that I saved to revisit.
 My take away is that there’s never going to be a perfect time to start, so why not get started now.
 Or as Captain Picard would say, "Make it so."